merinsk/aws_CLI/README.md

 - Installed and configured the AWS CLI.
 - Connected the AWS CLI to an AWS account.
 - Accessed IAM by using the AWS CLI.
+- Downloaded the lab_policy document in a JSON-formatted IAM policy document using SSH